Indirect Costs - Policy for the Application of Indirect Costs to Sponsored Awards

 Subaward

 Subaward means an award provided by a pass-through entity to a subrecipient for the subrecipient to carry out part of a sponsored award received by the pass-through entity.
-It does not include payments to a contractor or payments to an individual.
+It does not include payments to a contractor/vendor or payments to an individual.
 A subaward may be provided through any form of legal agreement, including an agreement that the pass-through entity considers a contract.

 Total Direct Cost (TDC)